-- By federal law, insurance companies aren’t required to sell Medigap policies to people under 65.
+- By federal law, insurance companies aren’t required to sell Medigap policies to people under age 65.
 If you’re under 65 and have original Medicare, you may not be able to purchase the policy that you want.

-Below are some important dates for enrolling in a Medigap plan:
+Below are some important dates for enrolling in a Medigap plan.

-Medigap open enrollment
+Medigap initial enrollment period

 Medigap is a type of supplemental insurance that you can purchase to help pay for health-related costs that aren’t covered by original Medicare.
 There are 10 different types of standardized Medigap plan.

 The cost of a Medigap plan depends on the plan you choose, where you live, and the company from which you purchase your policy.
 You’ll pay a monthly premium for your plan and may also be responsible for some deductibles, coinsurance, and copays.